kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 `"message": "Kestra Task"`

-This value is used by Sentry to group like issues:
+Sentry uses this value to group similar issues:

 ![sentry issues](/blogs/2024-01-08-sentry-plugin/sentry_alert_task.png)

-The culprit JSON property is used to define the module or code section related to this issue:
+The `culprit` JSON property is used to define the module or code section related to this issue:

 It appears under the label in the Sentry dashboard.